 Aboriginal and Torres Strait Islander organisations are developing many innovative ways to attract, train and retain their own local members.

 Ngnowar Aerwah Aboriginal Corporation (NAAC) was a Finalist in Category A of the 2014 Indigenous Governance Awards.
-Here Board member Philomena Hunter talks about the wide range of services offered by NAAC and how they have evolved over time.
-NAAC is looking to expand their services, and is focused on developing skills and creating opportunities for their growing workforce.
+Here, Board member Philomena Hunter talks about the wide range of services offered by NAAC and how they have evolved over time.
+NAAC is looking to expand their services.
+They’re focusing on developing skills and creating opportunities for their growing workforce.

 - Create identified positions.
 If you want an Aboriginal and Torres Strait Islander person for a job, you can say so by making it a position identified for an Aboriginal or Torres Strait Islander person.
 Australian laws let you do this.
 But be clear about why you want an Aboriginal and Torres Strait Islander person for the job.